GraphAIR: Graph Representation Learning with Neighborhood Aggregation and Interaction: The Proposed Method: GraphAIR

 In order to introduce more non-linearity to our model, we apply non-linear activation function on the two representations resulting from neighborhood aggregation and neighborhood interaction respectively.
-Besides, to combine these two representations, we add them using a skip connection:
+Since combining different non-linear layers by skip connection for capturing various information has been widely used in recent work \cite{He:2016ib,Xu:2018vn,Lee:2019ww}, we combine these two representations by using a skip connection as follows.

+It should be noted that concatenation is also widely used and we found that skip connections by adding performs better for combining neighborhood aggregation and interaction.
+Please refer to Section \ref{sec:combining-aggregation-interaction} for additional experiments.

 However, although we adopt a skip connection here, we argue that we still cannot benefit from residual learning, where both of the suboptimal representation and the residual function are implemented by \emph{different non-linear layers}.
 As formulated in Eqs. (\ref{eq:preliminary-interaction},\ref{eq:preliminary-residual}), the two representations resulting from neighborhood aggregation and interaction are based on the \emph{same} weight matrix \(\bm{W}\), which means the variations of the two representations during the back-propagation process are highly correlated.
-According to \citet{Bengio:2013bu}, it is important to disentangle the factors of variation to the representations as only a few factors tend to change at a time.
+According to \cite{Bengio:2013bu}, it is important to disentangle the factors of variation to the representations as only a few factors tend to change at a time.
 Therefore, to make use of residual learning which can ease the optimization, we introduce another weight matrix \(\bm{W}^\prime \in \mathbb{R}^{d_k \times d_{k + 1}}\) to disentangle learning the neighborhood interaction from neighborhood aggregation.
 Formally, instead of Eq. (\ref{eq:preliminary-interaction}), we use the following equation to learn the neighborhood interaction in our model: